Flight cancellations affect Charleston International Airport as winter weather hits the East Coast - ExBulletin

 As temperatures begin to drop, Storm Team 2 says the warmest weather we experienced during the rest of 2021 turned into harsh weather.

 “The form of very strong winds and rain in which in many cases the colder air turned into snow.
-“It’s quite a snowstorm in places like the Mid-Atlantic from places like North Carolina to Virginia and even Pennsylvania,” says Storm 2 chief meteorologist Rob Fowler.
+“It’s a pretty snowy event in places like the Mid-Atlantic from places like North Carolina to Virginia and even Pennsylvania,” said Storm 2 chief meteorologist Rob Fowler.

 The change in weather caused strong winds of approximately 70 miles per hour in Folly Beach and a pier of the downtown Charleston apartment complex from construction to collapse on the street.